cmohge1/lrbs-scholarly-editing/index.md

 * Awareness of the problems and challenges of digital editions.

-## To enter the course materials, follow this [link](https://github.com/cmohge1/lrbs/tree/master/scholarly-editing/).
+## To access the folders of course materials, follow this [link](https://github.com/cmohge1/lrbs/tree/master/scholarly-editing/).

 ### Outline